radiantlogic-v8/documentation-new/documentation/sys-admin-guide/directory-browser-tab.md

 Figure 9: Export to LDIF

-><span style="color:red">**IMPORTANT NOTE – If an LDIFZ encryption key is not defined and secureldifexport is set to true, the Export LDIF window displays the following message: <br>
+>[!warning] If an LDIFZ encryption key is not defined and secureldifexport is set to true, the Export LDIF window displays the following message: <br>
 “For security purposes, only encrypted LDIF exports are allowed (using LDIFZ).
-Please contact your RadiantOne Administrator to configure LDIFZ encryption.”**
+Please contact your RadiantOne Administrator to configure LDIFZ encryption.”

 ## Import LDIF